 - You can build affiliate centers, membership sites, and a few other things which Unbounce can’t (and doesn’t want to) do.

-- Clickfunnels gives you actionetics — a suite of email autoresponders, email follow ups, and email marketing tools.
-This is Clickfunnel’s proprietary system of emails (which is nowhere as good as Mailchimp or Drip)
+- Clickfunnels gives you actionetics — a suite of email autoresponders, email follow-ups, and email marketing tools.
+This is Clickfunnel’s proprietary system of emails (which is nowhere as good as ConvertKit, Mailchimp or Drip)

 - Then, you get Clickfunnels Backpack — a suite of tools and features to allow you to build a full-fledged affiliate program.

-Note that Unbounce pricing has changed too and the popular landing page builder is now more expensive (we’ll get into this later).
+Note that Unbounce pricing has changed too and the popular landing page builder is now more affordable with pricing set it a way that you can scale according to the number of conversions (paying for results).

 I noted that writing just reviews on either of the landing page builders won’t help.